Zeus097/The-Nail-Lab/README.md

 ## Conclusion

     I will re-develop this project using Django and extend the logic.
 This is demo version with one page(Others are not developed).
-    The documentation is not that detailed, but it is enough to give an overview of the project itself.<br><br><br>
+    The documentation is not that detailed, but it is enough to give an overview of the project itself.